Multi-Agent Reinforcement Learning for Network Load Balancing in Data Center: Related Work

 \section{Related Work}

 \textbf{Network Load Balancing:} Network LBs in modern DCs follow the distributed design as in~\cite{maglev}, where multiple LBs randomly assign servers to incoming tasks using Equal-Cost Multi-Path (ECMP).
 In case where servers have different processing capacities, servers are assigned with probabilities proportional to their weights using Weighted-Cost Multi-Path (WCMP).
-However, as available server processing capacities change with time in DCs~\cite{dragoni2017microservices}, these statically configured weight may not correspond to the actual processing capacities of servers.
-As a variant of WCMP, active WCMP (AWCMP) periodically updates server weights, based on probed resource utilisation information (CPU, memory, or IO usage)~\cite{spotlight2018,incab2018}, though it requires modifications on every servers to manage communication channels and collect observations.
+However, as available server processing capacities change with time in DCs~\cite{dragoni2017microservices}, these statically configured weight may not correspond to the actual processing capacities of servers, and they fail to follow and adapt to the dynamic networking environment~\cite{twf2020,spotlight2018}.
+As a variant of WCMP, active WCMP (AWCMP) periodically updates server weights using regression algorithm~\cite{spotlight2018} or threshold-based algorithm~\cite{incab2018}, by actively probing resource utilisation information (CPU, memory, or IO usage).
+However, AWCMP requires modifications on every servers to manage communication channels that allow collecting observations.
 This incurs additional control messages and management overheads, especially in large and scalable DCs.
 Local shortest queue (LSQ) counts the number of distributed jobs on each server~\cite{twf2020}, yet it assumes that all servers share the same processing capacity.
-Previous work~\cite{yao2021reinforced} has explored single-agent RL for load balacing in a network systems, with a close-to heuristic performance achieved in moderate-scale simulations.
-For the case with multiple LBs working at the same time, this paper applies and studies MARL algorithms on the network load balancing problem in a realistic testbed to evaluate server load states based only on local observations extracted from network packets, and to dynamically adapt to time-variant environments.
+The proposed method in this paper requires no modification in the distributed system, yet it is able to passively extract features from network traffic, which help infer server load states and make adaptive and fair load balancing decisions.